Terminology of the Low Countries: Holland

 In many languages including English, (a calque of) "Holland" is a common pars pro toto for the Netherlands as a whole.
-Even the Dutch use this sometimes, although this may be resented outside the two modern provinces that make up historical Holland.
-Strictly speaking, Holland is only the central-western region of the country comprising two of the twelve provinces.
-They are North Holland and South Holland.
+Correctly speaking, Holland is only the central-western region of the country comprising two of the twelve provinces: North Holland and South Holland.
 Holland has, particularly for outsiders, long become a pars pro toto name for the whole nation, similar to the use of Russia for the (former) Soviet Union, or England for the United Kingdom.